Close

 Special Categories

 Additional visa types include Family Reunion Visas for relatives of Mexican citizens or residents, and Diplomatic/Official Visas for government representatives.
-Processing times vary from immediate approval for tourist cards to several weeks for specialized categories.
+Holders of diplomatic or service passports from specific countries may travel to Mexico without a visa for up to 90 days or 180 days depending on nationality.
+Processing times vary from immediate digital processing for tourist cards to several weeks for specialized categories such as work and student visas.

 04